isovector/certainty-by-construction/src/book/Chapter4-Decidability.lagda.md

 ## Decidability

-It is now time to return to the question of how does one combine dependent types with the "real world."
-That is, the proofs we've seen so far work swell when everything is known statically, but things begin to fall apart when you want to get input from a user, or read from a file, or something of this nature.
-What do we do when we don't have all of our information known statically?
+It is now time to return to the question of how does one use dependent types in the "real world."
+That is, the proofs we've seen so far work fine and dandy when everything is known statically, but things begin to fall apart when you want to get input from a user, read from a file, or do anything of a dynamic nature.
+What can we do when we don't have all of our necessary information known at compile time?

-The answer is unsurprising: we just compute it.
+The answer is unsurprising: just compute it!

 Recall that every concrete proof we've given is represented by a value.
 That means it has a representation in memory, and therefore, that it's the sort of thing we can build at runtime.
-The types shade the techniques that you already know how to do from a career of elbow grease computing things.
+The types obscure the techniques that you already know how to do from a career of computing things with elbow grease, but everything you know still works.

 In a language with a less powerful system, how do you check if the number the user input is less than five?
-You just do a runtime check to see if it's less than five before continuing.
+You just do a runtime check to see if it's less than five before going on.
 We can do exactly the same thing in Agda, except that we'd like to return a *proof* that our number is equal to five, rather than just a boolean.
-To a first approximation, you can imagine we could implement such a thing like this:
+As a first attempt, you can imagine we could implement such a thing like this:

 ```agda
 module Sandbox-Decidability where